Protton123/.files/README.md

-# linux-testing
+# My dotfiles for various desktop environments and window managers
-just some files to transfer trough git cloning.
+Just some files I would like to be able to quickly transfer trough git cloning.
+If you want to copy my configs you are welcome to do so.